Silver Price Charts

 Silver Price Without Manipulation

-It’s difficult to predict ‘what ifs?’, but a majority of silver buyers and sellers suspect the price is artificially low, in the same way, it was manipulated upwards in the late 1970s.
+It’s difficult to predict ‘what ifs?’, but most silver buyers and sellers suspect the price is artificially low, in the same way, it was manipulated upwards in the late 1970s.
 The silver market is far smaller than its gold counterpart, so the scope for manipulation is high.
-On a simple calculation, if silver was to naturally trade at it’s historical ratio to gold of around 15:1, then its current price would be around $360/oz, a 500% increase on its current ‘manipulated price’.
+On a simple calculation, if silver naturally traded at its historical ratio to gold of around 15:1, its current price would be about $360/oz, a 500% increase on its existing ‘manipulated price’.

 Silver Price vs Inflation